-(a) CHARGES.-The Administrator shall establish a policy of charging users of the Administration's test facilities for the costs associated with their tests at a level that is competitive with alternative test facilities.
-The Administrator shall not implement a policy of seeking full cost recovery for a facility until at least 30 days after transmitting a notice to the Committee on Science and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
+(a) CHARGES.-The Administrator shall establish a policy of charging users of the Administration's test facilities for the costs associated with their tests at a level that is competitive

 (b) Funding Account.-In planning and budgeting, the Administrator shall establish a funding account that shall be used for all test facilities.
 The account shall be sufficient to maintain the viability of test facilities during periods of low utilization.